42R0N/vue3-confirm-dialog/README.md

 </script>
 ```

-In any of functions :
+In any of Vue functions :

 ```js
 methods: {